LucasGoncSilva/mosheh/.github/README.md

 Mosheh is a tool for generating documentations for projects, from Python to Python.

-Basically, Mosheh lists all files you points to, saves every single notorious statement of definition on each file iterated, all using Python "ast" native module for handling the AST and then generating with [MkDocs](https://www.mkdocs.org/) and [Material MkDocs](https://squidfunk.github.io/mkdocs-material/) a documentation respecting the dirs and files hierarchy.
+Basically, Mosheh lists all files you points to, saves every single notorious statement of definition on each file iterated, all using Python `ast` native module for handling the AST and then generating with [MkDocs](https://www.mkdocs.org/) and [Material MkDocs](https://squidfunk.github.io/mkdocs-material/) a documentation respecting the dirs and files hierarchy.
 The stuff documented for each file are listed below:

 - Imports `[ast.Import | ast.ImportFrom]`